billyThornton/eXeplore-Group-K/README.md

 * Language translator for text on pages
 * A viewable map of the Exeter University campus
 * An FAQ section for both students and staff
+* A fully functional dashboard for tutors

 To-do list:
-* A fully functional dashboard for tutors
+* Implement sockets to allow the game leader to change after each question

 ## Status
 Project is: _in progress_ <br>